Blue Jays hit back-to-back homers in 8th to sweep Nationals | CBC Sports

 Grichuk hit his second homer of the game in the fifth, marking the third multi-homer game of his career.

-Goodwin doubled off the wall in centre-right field in the sixth inning to drive in Taylor and make it 5-4.

-Two at-bats later, pinch-hitter Adam Eaton showed he was bunting in the first pitch he faced, but then stroked a double down the left-field line to drive Goodwin home and tie the game 5-5.
-Difo was gunned down at third base by Hernandez on the play for the second out of the sixth inning.
+Goodwin doubled off the outfield wall in the sixth to drive in Taylor.
+Two at-bats later, pinch-hitter Adam Eaton stroked a double down the line to drive Goodwin home and tie the game 5-5.
+Difo was gunned down at third by Hernandez on the play for the second out of the inning.

-Grichuk struck again in the seventh, singling to the outfield to cash in Pillar from third base and restore Toronto's lead.
+Grichuk struck again in the seventh, singling in Pillar and restoring Toronto's lead before Goodwin tied it back up in the top of the eighth with an RBI single.

-Goodwin tied it back up in the top of the eighth, hitting a single to left field.
-Juan Soto scored from second base and Goodwin took advantage of the throw to advance a base.
-That set up Hernandez and Solarte's decisive homers.

 With files from The Associated Press